Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 ### The Data:

-First, we need some data. (stuff about alchemy, save to own account, etc, etc)
+First, we need some data.
+I will be using (this)[https://docs.google.com/spreadsheets/d/1JQ391ET9lkKRoAdzQnkyIly7XCg2fNmtJqhpqmJitaM/edit#gid=1565250262] Google Sheet.
+It's a list of ingredients and their effects from (Morrowind)[https://en.wikipedia.org/wiki/The_Elder_Scrolls_III:_Morrowind].

 To do this, follow the instructions here: